-Sweetie Cupcakes, not surprisingly, attract and delight many a child of any age who come into our bakery.
+These Halloween candy cupcakes, not surprisingly, attract and delight many a child of any age who comes into our bakery.
 Our own children also request them over and over again for special occasions—and they can participate in the decorating process.–Martha Swift and Lisa Thomas

-- Assorted candies in an array of colors, such as M&M's, candy necklaces, gummy candies, chocolate-covered malted milk balls, wee candy bars, marshmallows, sprinkles, or so forth
+- Assorted candies in an array of colors such as M&M's, candy necklaces, gummy candies, malted milk balls, candy bars, marshmallows, sprinkles